spesmilo/electrum/README.rst

 Getting started
 ===============

-(*If you've come here looking to simply run Electrum,* `you may download it here`_.)
+(*If you've come here looking to simply run ElectrumSys,* `you may download it here`_.)

-.. _you may download it here: https://electrum.syscoin.org/#download
+.. _you may download it here: https://electrumsys.syscoin.org/#download

-Electrum itself is pure Python, and so are most of the required dependencies, but not everything.
+ElectrumSys itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::